There are ingredient in your food that could increase your triglyceride without you knowing…

 Read the LA Times article about it here.

-Eating meat or eggs does not spike your triglycerides like this.
+Eating meat or eggs does not spike your triglycerides quite like this.

 Neither do salmon, olive oil, butter or broccoli.